(Review added 08/20/13, last update 06/17)

 SR 47 to US 129 – 13.2 miles

 This section can be divided into 4.9 miles and 8.3 miles by using Ira Bea Oasis boat ramp.
 Numerous private homes are visible along this stretch of the river, but it’s a very pleasant paddle with lots of stately cypress trees.
 Around 2 miles Wilson Spring run comes in from river right and is worth a side trip.
 At about 3 miles a series of shoals can be fun to run, then the Ichetucknee River joins and the Santa Fe widens even more.
 Above these shoals power craft are pretty much limited to small fishing boats.
-Below these shoals be prepared for large motor boats and ski boats, especially on the weekends.
+Below these shoals be prepared for large motor boats, water skiing, and jet skis, especially on the weekends.

 US 129 to Suwannee River – 2.7 miles